oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 The Java ecosystem has some well-established patterns for developing microservice architectures.
 If you're familiar with Spring, you'll feel right at home developing with Spring Boot and Spring Cloud.
 Since that's one of the quickest ways to get started, I figured I'd walk you through a quick example.

 This example contains a microservice with a REST API that returns a list of cool cars.
 It uses Netflix Eureka for service discovery, WebClient for remote communication, and Spring Cloud Gateway to route requests to the microservice.
-It integrates Spring Security and OAuth 2.0 so only authenticated users can access the API gateway and microservice.
+It integrates Spring Security and OAuth 2.0, so only authenticated users can access the API gateway and microservice.
 It also uses Resilience4j to add fault tolerance to the gateway.

 {% img blog/spring-boot-microservices/spring-cloud-gateway-with-cars.png alt:"Spring Boot Microservices" %}{: .center-image }

 **Table of Contents**{: .hide }
 * Table of Contents
   {:toc}

 ## Create Java Microservices with Spring Boot and Spring Cloud

-I like to show developers how you how to build everything from scratch.
-Today I'm going to take a different approach.
+I like to show developers how to build everything from scratch.
+Today, I'm going to take a different approach.
 First, I'll show you how to get the completed example working.
 Then, I'll explain how I created everything and the trials and tribulations I encountered along the way.

 You can start by cloning the [@oktadev/auth0-java-microservices-examples](https://github.com/oktadev/auth0-java-microservices-examples) repository.